Student loan forgiveness for teachers: What you need to know

 Eligible teachers may be able to eliminate up to $17,500 of their federal student debt through the Teacher Loan Forgiveness program.
 The program works for Direct or FFEL Loans (subsidized or unsubsidized) and may be available once you serve as a full-time teacher for five or more years.

-- Requirements: You must work full time at an eligible low-income school or educational service agency.
+Requirements: You must work full time at an eligible low-income school or educational service agency.
 Your full-time employment must include at least five completed and consecutive academic years.
 At least one of those years needs to be after the 1997-98 school year.

-- Perks: Qualifying for the Teacher Loan Forgiveness program does not prevent you from receiving additional benefits through the Public Service Loan Forgiveness program.
+Perks: Qualifying for the Teacher Loan Forgiveness program does not prevent you from receiving additional benefits through the Public Service Loan Forgiveness program.

-- What to watch out for: You need to be a “highly qualified teacher” in either mathematics, science or special education to qualify for the full $17,500 in forgiveness.
-(A highly qualified teacher will have at least a bachelor’s degree, a state teaching certificate and no certification or licensing requirement waivers.)
-Other teachers may qualify for loan forgiveness of up to $5,000.
+What to watch out for: You need to be a “highly qualified teacher” in mathematics, science or special education to qualify for the full $17,500 in forgiveness.
+The Department of Education defines this distinction as teachers:

 Public Service Loan Forgiveness

-- What to watch out for: PSLF doesn’t work for private student loans, nor for all federal student loans.
+What to watch out for: PSLF doesn’t work for private student loans, nor for all federal student loans.
 If your federal student loans aren’t eligible, you’ll need to consolidate your accounts into a Direct Loan to qualify.